ISISComputingGroup/ibex_developers_manual/Migrating-Galil-motors-from-SECI-to-IBEX.md

 ### Dual position stage Axis

 Some Galil axes under SECI have the `dual position stage` box ticked this means that instead of executing a move they execute a jog in the desired direction.
 To configure these in IBEX you should create a motion setpoint and then set the motion set point to the two extreme ends of the axes.
 You may need to perform a jog to find out what these positions are.
 After this don't forget to tell the scientists that they may no longer see limit lights at both ends of the travel.
+If possible put the two ends of travel just inside the limits, we should avoid triggering the limit switches when possible.

 # Set up any axes / jaws / barndoors files.